-• Recommended tools: To save a lot of time on prep and and make even thin slices, use a mandoline.
+• Recommended Tools: To save time on prep and make even and thin potato and onion slices, use a mandoline or the side of a box grater.

 How to Make Potatoes Au Gratin

-1. Prep: Thinly slice the potatoes and onions.
+1. Prep: Thinly slice the potatoes and onions (full recipe below).

-3. Assemble: Stack the potato slices and onions in little piles and then stand them on their sides in the casserole dish.
+2. Assemble: Stack the potato slices and onions in the casserole dish.

 4. Bake: Bake until the potatoes are tender and the sauce is bubbly.